Volkswagen Polo pricing

 - Deep Black Pearl

-GTI Polos can be bought in either Flash Red or Pure White for no additional cost. $500 premium colours include the following:
+GTI Polos can be bought in either Flash Red or Pure White for no additional cost.
+The VW Polo GTI is currently not available on VW's online car builder, so we can't check paint prices.

 - Limestone Grey Metallic